cjryan/znc-openshift-quickstart/README.md

 In the `$OPENSHIFT_DATA_DIR/.local` directory, run `./bin/znc --datadir .`

-This will then ick off znc, which if successful should report:
+This will then start up znc, which if successful should report:

 `[ >> ] ok

 [ .. ] Forking into the background...

 [ >> ] [pid: 80928]

 [ ** ] ZNC 1.4 - http://znc.in`